Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/README.md

 - **df.to_sql()**: Let Pandas assist you in saving your DataFrame to your SQL database.

 <a name="Info-and-Statistics"></a>
-# 3. Info and Statistics:
+# 3. Info and Statistics 📈

 - **df.info()**: Hand over control to Pandas to provide a comprehensive summary of your DataFrame's structure.
 - **df.head()**: Take a sneak peek at your initial data to gain a quick understanding.